 “I’m not fishing,” he told the animal.
 “I don’t have any other food either.”

-At the pronouncement, Grol shut his snout and tilted his thick head.
-His black eyes moved down to Radyn’s bottle and back up again hopefully.
+At the pronouncement, Grol closed his snout and tilted his thick head.
+His black eyes moved down to Radyn’s hip and back up again.

 Radyn shook his head.
-“Hunt your own food.
+“That was the only one.
+Besides, you should be hunting your own food.
 You’re supposed to be a burveeg.”
-He did his best to scowl and look menacing, but was fairly certain the burveeg saw through it.
+He did his best to scowl, but was fairly certain the burveeg saw through it.